Pipe199x/Tokyo-Azure-Spark/README.md

 # Tokyo-Azure-Spark

-Este proyecto utiliza Azure, Apache Spark y Python para procesar y analizar datos olímpicos.
-A continuación, se describen los principales componentes y tecnologías utilizadas en el proyecto:
+This project uses Azure, Apache Spark, and Python to process and analyze Olympic data.
+Below are the main components and technologies used in the project:

-## Tecnologías Utilizadas
+## Technologies Used
-- **Azure**: La plataforma de nube de Microsoft utilizada para el almacenamiento y procesamiento de datos.
+- **Azure**: Microsoft's cloud platform used for data storage and processing.
-- **Apache Spark**: Un motor de análisis unificado para el procesamiento de grandes volúmenes de datos.
+- **Apache Spark**: A unified analytics engine for processing large volumes of data.
-- **Python**: El lenguaje de programación utilizado para escribir los scripts de procesamiento y análisis de datos.
+- **Python**: The programming language used to write data processing and analysis scripts.

-## Descripción del Proyecto
+## Project Description
-Este proyecto tiene como objetivo procesar y analizar datos olímpicos para extraer información valiosa sobre los atletas, sus entrenadores, los equipos y los eventos.
-Los datos se almacenan en Azure y se procesan utilizando Apache Spark para manejar grandes volúmenes de datos de manera eficiente.
+The goal of this project is to process and analyze Olympic data to extract valuable information about athletes, their coaches, teams, and events.
+The data is stored in Azure and processed using Apache Spark to efficiently handle large volumes of data.

-### Estructura del Proyecto
+### Project Structure
-- **CSVs/**: Contiene todos los archivos CSV con los datos olímpicos.
+- **CSVs/**: Contains all the CSV files with Olympic data.
   - `Athletes.csv`
   - `Coaches.csv`
   - `EntriesGender.csv`
   - `Medals.csv`
   - `Teams.csv`
-- **tokyo_olympic.ipynb**: El cuaderno de Jupyter que contiene los scripts de procesamiento y análisis de datos.
+- **tokyo_olympic.ipynb**: The Jupyter notebook containing the data processing and analysis scripts.